rubisi/planet-take-home/README.md

 - Color coded markers per customer so that we can visually tell which orders belong to whom
 - Summary sidebar with per-customer order counts
 - We could use a date/time picker component (for example, `react-datepicker` or MUI’s `DateTimePicker`) for a richer and more consistent user experience

+## AI Assistance
+I used ChatGPT as a helper tool two specific tasks during development (mainly for syntax clarification and refinement and not for generating the full solution)
+1. **Regex Parsing(Python)**: I used the following prompt to help design and verify the fallback regex logic in parse_point() for extracting numeric latitude and longitude values:
+- In Python, how can I extract two floating-point numbers (including signed values) from a string like 'Point(52.5129, 13.3394)' using regex, as a fallback if literal parsing fails?
+2. **Responsive UI Styling**: I also used AI tool to improve the responsive layout for the filter bar and map controls.
+The prompt I used was:
+- The layout of my React filter bar is misaligned on iPad and mobile screen.
+It consists of a customer select option, two datetime range pickers (start and end), a reset button, and a count chip.
+Help me in fixing the responsive CSS so that it wraps neatly on smaller screens.